Answer Keys

 48 D. Science Policy Centre work, journals and discussion meetings are the ways that are meant to make the public more informed on the matters of science.

-49 C. An example of young mathematicians from India that had posted result of their research and the rapid reaction to it are mentioned in the middle of this paragraph.
+49 C. An example of young mathematicians from India that had posted the result of their research and the rapid reaction to it are both mentioned in the middle of this paragraph.

 50 C. Sentence two of this paragraph: “The latter cries out for an informal system of quality control”.
-This sentence refers to the urgent need to regulate blogosphere that can be a source of all kinds of unconfirmed and even harmful data.
+This sentence refers to the urgent need to regulate the blogosphere, as it can be a source of all kinds of unconfirmed and even harmful data.

 52 E. Middle of this paragraph: “Scientists often bemoan the public’s weak grasp of science”